vanessabau/resume/README.md

 #### Media and Public Relations, Web Development
 #### Identity Coffees, Sacramento, CA    2016-2020
 Created and managed strategic marketing for a growing small business via a multi-faceted approach of traditional and new media.
 Oversaw and created all web content, email, and social media, and coordinated marketing events and profitable collaborations.
 Utilized time management and effective communication to reach and exceed goals individually and in group projects.
 Reported to owners and followed all guidelines, budgets, and directives.
-- Expanded role by learning web development and designed, built and maintained company website both from squarespace templates, then from scratch.
+- Expanded role by learning web development in 2020 and designed, built and maintained company website both from squarespace templates, then from scratch.
 - Increased monthly gross revenue by 10% via social media collaborations.
 - Boosted daily gross sales by 22% per event through monthly art and music events.
 - Grew company Instagram account from 600 to 14,000 followers in 18 months, 90% located in target geographic area.